TobleMiner/Palm-IIIc-CCFL-led-retrofit/README.md

 # Results

-After installing this mod the backlight is substantially brighter and reaches full brighness immediately after waking up the Palm.
+After installing this mod the backlight is substantially brighter and reaches full brightness immediately after waking up the Palm.
 Also colors look a lot more vibrant.
 The following photo tries to capture how good the colors look but really does not quite do the improvement justice.